puppetlabs/puppetlabs-docker_platform/README.md

-If you would like a local copy of the module documentation simply install Puppet Strings as described in the [Strings documentation](https://github.com/puppetlabs/puppetlabs-strings) and then run the followin in the module directory.
+If you would like a local copy of the module documentation simply install Puppet Strings as described in the [Strings documentation](https://github.com/puppetlabs/puppetlabs-strings) and then run the following in the module directory.

 ```
 puppet strings
 ```

-This should create a directory called `doc` with all the HTML files in.
+This should create a directory called `doc` that contains all the HTML files.

 ## Limitations

 ### Support

-This module is currently supported on:
+This module is supported on:

 * RedHat Enterprise Linux 7.1 x86_64
 * CentOS 7.1 x86_64